solaresjuan98/solaresjuan98/README.md

 ## Hi there 👋

-I'm Juan, a Science and Systems engineering student from Guatemala who loves to learn new things in the world of DevOps.
+I'm Juan Antonio, a Science and Systems engineering student from Guatemala who loves to learn new things in the world of DevOps.
 My passion for technology has driven me to pursue a career in the field of DevOps, and I'm always looking for new ways to improve myself.

 I have experience with DevOps tools, such as Docker, Kubernetes, and Terraform.
 I have experience at creating and managing cloud infrastructures and I have background in infrastructure automation and software engineering.